danielwertheim/mycouch/README.md

 For the script to work, you need to have [the NuGet command line](http://nuget.codeplex.com/releases) `(NuGet.exe) registrered in the environment path`, or you need to tweak the script so it knows where it will find your NuGet.exe.

+## A word about the integration tests ##
+They are written using xUnit.
+To get started you need to create a database `mycouchtests` and one user `mycouchtester` with password `p@ssword`.
+The user also must be allowed to create views in the database.

+You can configure your own connection in the class: `IntegrationTestsRuntime`.

+*Please note*, that if you run the tests using the `xUnit plugin` for `ReSharper` or using the `xUnit console`, you will get a couple of failing UnitTests for the Windows store project.
+This is a *bug with xUnit*.
+It does not load and execute the Windows store test project in its own app-container as it does when you execute them via Visual Studios test explorer.

 ## How-to Contribute ##
 This is described in the wiki, under: ["How-to Contribute"](https://github.com/danielwertheim/mycouch/wiki/how-to-contribute).

 ## Issues, questions, etc ##
 So you have issues or questions...
 Great!
 That means someone is using it.
 Use the issues function here at the project page or contact me via mail: firstname@lastname.se; or Twitter: [@danielwertheim](https://twitter.com/danielwertheim)

-## A word about the integration tests ##
-They are written using MSTest (to be able to easily test the WinRT lib, supporting Windows Store apps).
-To get started you need to create a database `mycouchtests` and one user `mycouchtester` with password `p@ssword`.
-The user also must be allowed to create views in the database.

 ## License ##
 The MIT License (MIT)